Challenge Support & Intellectual Freedom Resources

 This checklist, created by IFLS staff, will guide you through four steps to prepare for materials challenges at your library.

-Selection & Reconsideration Policy Toolkit for Public, School, & Academic Libraries (American Library Association)
+Selection & Reconsideration Policy Toolkit (ALA)

-The following handbooks and recommended chapters are available by scrolling to the bottom of each page:
+State Handbooks (WI DPI) – The following handbooks and recommended chapters are available by scrolling to the bottom of each page:

 Administrative Essentials: A Handbook for Wisconsin Public Library Directors